MerlinofMines/EasyCommands/docs/EasyCommands/selectors.md

 Selectors are used in several [Commands](https://spaceengineers.merlinofmines.com/EasyCommands/commands "Commands") and [Variables](https://spaceengineers.merlinofmines.com/EasyCommands/variables "Variables").
 In general, if you ware interacting with a block, you'll need to specify a Selector to indicate which blocks.

 There a few different kinds of Selectors that you can choose from, which are described below.

 ## Block Selector

 The most commonly used Selector is a Block Selector.
 This selector is useful when you want to interact with a specific block, or group of blocks.

 There are a few forms a Selector can take, but the general form is ```<selector> <blockType>```, where ```selector``` represents the name of the block or block group, and ```blockType``` is one of the reserved [Block Types](https://spaceengineers.merlinofmines.com/EasyCommands/blockHandlers "Block Handlers").

+### Group Blocks

-Note that most blockTypes have a corresponding "blocktype + group" keyword meaning "this selector is a block group".
-Typically the plural form of the block type indicates it is a block group, though there are a couple of exceptions to this (like displays).
+Most blockTypes have a corresponding "blocktype + group" keyword meaning "this selector is a block group".
+Typically the plural form of the block type indicates it is a block group (like ```pistons``` or ```rotors```), though there are a couple of exceptions to this.

+Additionally, some block type words can indicate either a single block or a group of blocks.
+For these block types, EasyCommands will first check if there is a block for the given name.
+If none are found, it will then look for a group of blocks for the given name.
+A Block Type is ambiguous if it is included in the list of block type as well as block group type names.

+### Examples
-Supported ways to specify a Selector include:
+Some example supported ways to specify a Selector include:

 ```
 #Explicit blocktype